186 plants indexed. Showing 102 matching current filters.

 Nebel wastewater treatment plant in Schleswig-Holstein, Germany, serves about 6,600 people with advanced treatment.
 It discharges 678 m³/day and is located within 10 km of the North Sea coast.

-Rickling wastewater treatment plant in Fehrenbötel, Schleswig-Holstein, Germany, serves 3,419 people with advanced treatment.
-It discharges 514 m³/day and has a designed capacity of 4,200 m³/day.
+Langenhorn wastewater treatment plant in Ost-Langenhorn, Schleswig-Holstein, Germany, serves about 4,620 people with advanced treatment.
+It discharges 481.45 cubic meters per day and is located within 10 km of the coast.

 Sandesneben wastewater treatment plant in Schleswig-Holstein, Germany, serves about 2,841 people with advanced treatment.
 It discharges treated water into local waterways, supporting the region's environmental quality.